dstufft/interoperability-peps/pep-xxxx-source-wheel.rst

     It's important to note here that the metadata in DIST-INFO is a *subset* of what is available to a wheel.
 We need to sort out exactly what subset is acceptable, but once we figure that out we should encode that here.

+    It's possible that ``pypa.toml`` could instead be something like ``pypa.json``.
+The desire to use ``TOML`` when this file is human editable is no longer a concern here, and it is potentionally nice to allow projects to consume source wheels without needing to have a ``TOML`` implementation available.
+Of course this would make it somewhat more complicated for tooling because they would not be able to rely on their being a single represenatation of the data on disk, but it's not really much harder to have an if statement for ``toml.loads`` vs ``json.loads``.

 Frequently Asked Questions